Becoming An Alpinist 🇫🇷 July 2023

 On this progressive alpine training course we aim to tackle some of Chamonix’s classic easy alpine routes in a style that will offer you high quality mountaineering training along the way.
-This course is ideally suited to those with some existing rock climbing and winter mountaineering experience and who would like to develop these existing skills and become independent ‘Alpinists’.
+This course is ideally suited to those with some existing rock climbing and winter mountaineering experience and who would like to develop alpine mountaineering skills and become independent ‘Alpinists’ in the future.

 4 Cornerstones To Alpine Mountaineering…

 Even good climbers experienced in smaller and non-glaciated hills may not be familiar with all 4 of these important principles which give a great practical framework for structuring the training contents covered on this course.
 They are: